Choosi Choodangaane: Plot

 It is the story of Siddu (Shiva Kandukuri), through different stages of life.
 His relationship with his parents (Anish Kuruvilla and Pavithra Lokesh), his struggles in his career, friendship and how he falls in love with Aishwarya (Malavika Satheesan) in college and what happens when he meets Shruti (Varsha Bollamma) at a later part in his life is depicted through this film.

 Siddu’s academic life is controlled by his mother from childhood and he ends up joining an engineering college against his wishes.
 There he falls in love with another fresher Aishwarya and she reciprocates.
 Aishwarya being close with other male students irks Sidhu and towards the end of the college they drift apart.
-Finally Aishwarya breaks up with him saying her father wouldn’t agree to their marriage.
+Finally Aishwarya breaks up with him saying her father would not agree to their marriage.
 A depressed Sidhu gets angry during an exam and quits engineering after tearing apart the papers in the exam.

 Sidhu becomes a wedding photographer, although he aspires to become fashion photographer one day.
 In one of the weddings, he sees Shruti.
 He meets her again in a pub and he is introduced to her by his friend Yogi back from college.
 Shruti is passionate about music and is a drummer in a band.
 She is on trials to become a music director for films.
 Sidhu admires her carefree attitude and after having some magical moments, he develops feelings for her.
 On his way to confess his feelings to her, he is shocked to see Aishwarya and Shruti hugging each other at the café.
 They say sorry to each other before leaving.
 Upon questioning Yogi, he gets to know that Shruti is also from the same college and was friends with Aishwarya.

 On a flashback, on the first day of their college, Shruti sees Sidhu and instantly likes him.
 She expresses that to Aishwarya who ridicules it.
 Shruti at the coffee shop poses as senior and makes Yogi pay for it and later they become good friends.
 Yogi is also a close friend to Sidhu and he tells Sidhu that he has got a fan from the CS department and points to Shruti.
 Sidhu mistakes it for Aishwarya who is sitting beside Shruti as they already spoke to each other before.
 After few days, Shruti is heart broken when she sees Aishwarya and Sidhu together.
 She fights with Aishwarya and accuses her of cheating and breaks contact with her.
 On a college event, Shruti finds Aishwarya hugging some other guy in a dark room and asks her to not hurt Sidhu.
 It is later revealed that is why Aishwarya leaves Sidhu which saved him or else Shruti would expose her.
 Shruti leaves to Texas for MS along with Yogi.